The Clash of Egos “We will Save Them from Us” and “We will Study Them to Upgrade Us.”

 About the author of this Article:

-I am Samar Zughool.
-I manage international cultural, sustainable living, and arts programs through Povod Institute in Slovenia.
-I am co-founder of the SIDE group, migrant women cooking and cleaning politics, cultures, and arts.
-I am a performing artist and have a big passion as a community art director for implementing performing arts as tools to decolonize social communication.
+I am Samar Zughool, an atheist, queer, and decolonial feminist.
+I manage international cultural, sustainable living, and arts programmes through the Povod Institute in Slovenia.
+I am a co-founder of the SIDE collective.
+The SIDE collective, cooking and cleaning politics, cultures, religions, and arts, is a collective that hacks, hijacks, and re-creates cultural, artistic, religious, and political scenes from an intersectional feminist lens.
+I am a performing artist and have a big passion as a community art director for implementing performing arts as tools to decolonise social communication.

 If you want to get in touch with me please reach out via email: samar@povod.si